wal-g/wal-g/docs/Redis.md

-# WAL-G for Redis
+# WAL-G for Redis and Valkey

 **Interface of Redis features is currently unstable**

-You can use wal-g as a tool for making encrypted, compressed Redis backups and push/fetch them to/from storage without saving it on your filesystem.
+You can use wal-g as a tool for making encrypted, compressed Redis or Valkey backups and push/fetch them to/from storage without saving it on your filesystem.
+Valkey uses the Redis-compatible WAL-G command surface.

 Configuration
 -------------